eclipse-researchlabs/brain-iot-ros-edge-node/README.md

 ## Tutorial - Try it
 ### Quick start:
 Run a simulation test to see how it works.
-Start with running a single robot 1 with Stage simulator
+Start with running a single robot 1 with Stage simulator, here there is no nevigation with the door.
 ```bash
 #Staring the Brain-IoT Stage simulation
 $ roslaunch rb1_brainiot_bringup brainiot_stage.launch world:=~/catkin_ws/src/rb1_brainiot_bringup/worlds/door_map-rb1-base.world